A Python wrapper for the libraries.io API

 All libraries.io methods are implemented, except updating a subscription to not include prereleases.
 This option can be toggled at the libraries.io website.

 Search() and Subscribe() are the two classes in this package.
-See all their available methods by clicking on the methods in the documentation.
+See all their available methods by clicking on the method names in the left sidebar in the documentation.

-- A package distributed by a package manager. e.g. pandas
+A package or library distributed by a package manager platform. e.g. pandas

-Note that many repos and packages share the same name.
+Note that many repos and projects share the same name.
 Many owners and repos also share the same name.
 Further, many owners are also users.
+Fun! 😁

 Pybraries methods that return one item generally return a dict with information.